dcomms/dcomms/docs/drp_whitepaper.md

 ## Packets, fields

 **REGISTER** requests connection with a neighbor who is close to requester regID. **INVITE** requests direct communication with peer B, is proxied via P2P network. **PING** packets are sent between peers to keep connection alive.
+Elements:

-certXX = certificate: { public key of user A, period, CA ID, CA signature }.
+- certXX = certificate: { public key of user A, period, CA ID, CA signature }.
 The certificate is sent encrypted over the network, to avoid tracking of the user by his public key.

-IPx = IP address and UDP port number of a peer X.
+- IPx = IP address and UDP port number of a peer X.
+- regSignX = signature of the entire packet by peer X (private key regPrivX)

 **REGISTER** { IPa, regPubA, ts, regSignA, cpuPoWa, nhops }, ??  caPubKey,caSignature    path: (A->RP->M->N).
 The *REGISTER* packet is similar to REGISTER in SIP protocol (see ref.).